kittOC/.github/profile/README.md

 1. Go to the repository
 2. Settings
 3. Collaborators and Teams
-4. Click the green button "Add people"
+4. Click the green button "Add people".

+### Create a project

+1. Go to the repository you just created.
+2. Projects
+3. Change the green button from “Link project” to “New project”
+4. Click “New project”
+5. Select the “Board option”
+6. Click create

 ## 🧙 KITT4SME platform